pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 The URL values can reference a number of pre-defined parameters.
 The available parameters are:

-- `session_ <!-- Use dashes for spacing in placeholders, not underscores. -->namespace` - The namespace created for and bound to the workshop instance.
+- `session_ namespace` - The namespace created for and bound to the workshop instance.
 This is the namespace unique to the session and where a workshop can create its own resources.
-- `environment_ <!-- Use dashes for spacing in placeholders, not underscores. -->name` - The name of the workshop environment.
+- `environment_ name` - The name of the workshop environment.
 For now this is the same as the name of the namespace for the workshop environment.
 Don't rely on their being the same, and use the most appropriate to cope with any potential change.
-- `workshop_ <!-- Use dashes for spacing in placeholders, not underscores. -->namespace` - The namespace for the workshop environment.
+- `workshop_ namespace` - The namespace for the workshop environment.
 This is the namespace where all deployments of the workshop instances are created and where the service account that the workshop instance runs as exists.
-- `ingress_ <!-- Use dashes for spacing in placeholders, not underscores. -->domain` - The host domain under which hostnames<!-- |host names| is preferred. --> can be<!-- Consider switching to active voice. --> created when creating ingress routes.
+- `ingress_ domain` - The host domain under which you can create host names when creating ingress routes.
-- `ingress_ <!-- Use dashes for spacing in placeholders, not underscores. -->protocol` - The protocol (http/https) that is used for ingress routes which are created for workshops.
+- `ingress_ protocol` - The protocol (http/https) used for ingress routes that are created for workshops.

-The URL can reference an external web site;<!-- Two sentences are preferred over a compound sentence that uses a semi-colon. --> however, that web site must not prohibit being embedded in a HTML iframe.
+The URL can reference an external web site; however, that web site must not prohibit being embedded in an HTML iframe.

 In the case of wanting to have a custom dashboard tab provide an additional terminal, the `url` property must use the form `terminal:<session>`, where `<session>` is replaced with the name of the terminal session.
-The name of the terminal session can be any name you choose, but must be restricted to lowercase letters, numbers and dashes.
-You should avoid using numeric terminal session names such as "1", "2" and "3" as these are used for the default terminal sessions.
+The name of the terminal session can be any name you choose, but must be restricted to lowercase letters, numbers, and dashes.
+You should avoid using numeric terminal session names such as "1", "2", and "3" as these are used for the default terminal sessions.

 ```
 apiVersion: learningcenter.tanzu.vmware.com/v1beta1